SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 Curiously, before writing this article I was planning just to make a little list of games and write down some of my thoughts.
 Eventually it turned out to be probably the longest post in my blog.
 Not only for the word count, but also for the time taken (16 December – 28 December).
 The reason for that probably lies into the fact that I'm discovering that I'm really interested in education, and mixing this interest with video games, another great passion of mine, is a really effective combo! "*Video games at school*" turned out to be a far more interesting topic to discuss than I initially thought.

 Anyway, as demonstrated, video games can be helpful in many *many* ways, not just for entertainment needs.
+As well summed up in a paper, they "engage and challenge players, present complex representations and experiences, foster collaborative learning, and promote deep learning[^13]".
 If you were initially against what was I said, I hope that now this post changed your vision and I wish that this can be a stimulus for all people to slowly make these ideas a reality.
+Video games have the potential to change the landscape of education as we know it, so it's a shame not to insert them in the students' formation.

 ## <span class="material-icons">speaker_notes</span> Footnotes: